 Palermo – street food on every corner

-To wind up this little culinary journey I think it’s time we headed back to the island capital of Palermo.
+To wind up this little culinary tour of Sicily, I think it’s time we headed back to the island capital of Palermo.
 This city may be somewhat chaotic, but that’s exactly what gives it its charm – couple it up with some fantastic markets and street vendors and you’ll have the ultimate Italian street food experience!
 There are some street food dishes that are typical of Palermo that you should definitely try while you’re there.
 Penelle and crocchè are fritters made from chickpea flour and potato respectively – stick them in a bread roll for the ultimate carb feast, or simply enjoy them as they are.
 Rascatura are made from the leftovers of what goes into those fritters, and they’re just as delicious.
 There’s also arancina (fried rice balls), boiled octopus and the infamous pani ca’meusa – spleen burgers.
 Not one for me I must admit, but if you’re brave enough to give them ago they’re meant to be one of the most delicious things you’ll ever try.

 Book a place on the Palermo Street Food Tour and you’ll be shown around all the markets and best food stalls around.
 Lasting 3 hours, it’s the best way to get up close with Palermo’s street food scene and what’s more it’s even in English!